alekseiismirnov/epixercises/Ruby-and-Rails/Week7__Rails_ActiveRecords/team_league/docs/questions.md

 - [x] What should we printout?
 Teams names and scores.
 - [x] We delete teams, what we have to do with the correspondent game?
 Logically, it would be right not to delete team at all and turn it into a kind of a 'zombie' team.
 Or make a reserch on situation when we need to delete a team, but in first approach we would just *delete a correspondent game*.
 We do not keep a separate win-lose and score records, thus data associated with the deleted game will be lost.
 I have no idea how to write `dependent: :destroy` from aliased model, so gonna do this explicetly.
 - [x] Should be the pair of teams in tournament be the game?
 No.  This is a kind of pre-game.

+## On Tournament Desighn ##

+- [x] It seems to be a class with an array?
+Yes.
+Otherwise we have to define variables from `team1_id` to `team8_id` or so.
+- [x] How to deal with arrays in active records?  `serialize :teams_ids`
+- [x] Simple, but ugly as for me.
+Could it be a relation?
+Seems so, we can keep teams ids long with the weigt, but I don't know how.
+- [x] Could this weight be a scores?
+No, scores could be equal, thus we could get different teams combination with the next request.
+- [x] Is there an association?
+As for me, it looks like `:has_many_and_belongs_to_many`,but I see no way how to keep an order in this case.
+No.
+- [x] So, what now?
+Keep an array of `team_id`.
+- [x] How to get an array from a form?
+Checkboxes.